 A great gluten free cut out sugar cookie recipe is a must in our family.
-We find any excuse to make cut out cookies to celebrate ground hog day, Halloween, St. Patty’s Day, Valentine’s Day, Spring, birthdays, a sunny day, a cloudy day, rainbows … you get the idea.
+We find any excuse to make gluten free cut out sugar cookies to celebrate Valentine’s Day, Christmas and Halloween, of course, but then there’s Ground Hog Day, Arbor Day, St. Patty’s Day, Election Day, Wednesday, birthdays, a sunny day, a cloudy day, rainbows … you get the idea.

 My gluten eating son has recently been on a kick that he wants me to make gluten free sugar cookies “just like the ones in the grocery store!”
 Eww.
 Uh, yeah, ok Mr. teenager.
 Your tastes are weird, and the unpronounceable ingredient label on those store-bought cookies is a mile long, but sure.
 I’ll make some cookies for you like those store-bought ones.

 If you need a vegan egg-free dough option, hop over to my GF Vegan Cut Out Cookie Recipe, or for an even easier, delicious cut out cookie dough, try my gfJules Sugar Cut Out Cookie Mix!
-Roll them thicker to be more akin to this store-bought cookie.Print
+Roll them thicker to be more akin to this store-bought cookie, and use my easy homemade cookie icing recipe for that perfect crackle-topped icing we all grew up with!

 Cream shortening, sugar and oil several minutes with an electric mixer, until very fluffy.